Web Accessibility

 What is User Accessibility for the Color Blind?

-User accessibility for the visually impaired entails designing elements of your website to allow people who can’t distinguish the entire color spectrum.
-This type of accessibility allows them to use and experience your website as intended.
+User accessibility for the colorblind entails designing elements of your website to allow people who can’t distinguish the entire color spectrum.
+This type of accessibility for the visually impaired enables them to use and experience your website as intended.
 Color blindness accessibility addresses factors like text and background color.
 It also considers the text’s size, saturation, texture, and patterns.

 What Are Web Content Accessibility Guidelines?